 PenFed student loan refinance at a glance

-To start your search for the right loan consolidation or refinance option for your situation, compare the pros and cons of the lender you’re considering.
-Take a look at the advantages and disadvantages of refinancing student loans with PenFed.
+To start your search for the best student loan consolidation or refinance company for your situation, compare the pros and cons of the lender you’re considering.
+Let’s take a look at the advantages and disadvantages of refinancing student loans with PenFed.

-There’s a lot to like about the PenFed student loan refinance product, including married couples, can refinance their separate loans into one payment as well as cosigner release eligibility.
-Here are a few more benefits associated with PenFed student loan refinance:
+There’s a lot to like about the PenFed student loan refinance product which is powered by Purefy.
+One standout benefit is that spouses can refinance their separate loans into one payment.
+Here are a few more advantages of refinancing your student loans with PenFed:

 - No fees: PenFed does not assess pre-payment penalties, origination or application fees

-- cosigner release: PenFed student loan borrowers can request their cosigner be released from the obligation after they make 12 consecutive, timely payments
+- Cosigner release: PenFed allows cosigners on refinance loans and student loan borrowers can request their cosigner be released from the obligation after they make 12 consecutive, timely payments.

 Salary requirements, credit score minimums and limited forbearance options are some of the things borrowers will have to deal with if they refinance their student loans with PenFed.
-Keep these things in mind about PenFed student loan refinance before applying for a loan:
+Here are a few things to keep in mind before applying for a refinance loan with the company:

-- No in-school payment option: Only borrowers who graduated with a bachelor’s degree or higher (and are employed) are eligible for student loan refinancing with PenFed.
+- Not available to non-graduates or associate’s degree grads: Only borrowers who graduated with a bachelor’s degree or higher (and are employed) are eligible for student loan refinancing with PenFed.

 - No concrete forbearance or deferment options: PenFed does not advertise deferment or forbearance.
 The company will work with borrowers on a case-by-case basis, however, in the event they lost their job.
 Forbearance is possible, but interest would accrue during that time.

 - Low maximum loan amounts: While many refinancing companies don’t have a hard-fast maximum loan limit, PenFed borrowers can only refinance up to $300,000 in student loans.
 The minimum loan amount is $7,500.